Victorian House Renovation – 14 Steps You Must Follow

 11. Loft conversion

-Check our loft conversion page for more details on what you can achieve with loft conversions in your Victorian house.
+Check our loft conversion page for more details on what you can achieve with loft in your Victorian house.

 12. Convert the basement